Information for painting contractors

-Information for painting contractors

 The program also provides no-cost industry standard technical advice and assistance to the Consultant, the objective being to assist in obtaining a superior and consistent quality performance, project after project.

 First, complete the APCA Request for Inspector (2022 Form).
-Then provide the Product Submittal Form and use the checklist for your own records and information.
+Then provide the Product Submittal Form and use the checklist (keep this checklist form) for your own records and information.
 The intent of this checklist is to guide you through the Certification process.

 You will notice the non-member fee on the Request for Inspector Form.
 This indicates a higher payment and it must be noted that you will not receive an APCA Guarantee as a non-member, only the qualified inspections.
 Therefore, if you are the contractor who won the APCA job then you will need to process membership with APCA prior to starting the job.

 Please notify us by phone, or e-mail when you are bidding an APCA job in the future to aid our staff in facilitating the Certificate of Guarantee inspection process.
-We value your comments, and if you have any questions, please do not hesitate to contact the General Manager, Kirk Beggs, or Marnie Kubista at the APCA office.
+We value your comments, and if you have any questions, please do not hesitate to contact the General Manager, Kirk Beggs at the APCA office.